 A Minnesota Apple Orchard Gem

-We hope this article has inspired you to plan a trip to Pine Tree Apple Orchard if you’ve never been there before.
+We hope this article has inspired you to plan a trip to Pine Tree Apple Orchard, whether or not you’ve been there before!
+Between their apple varieties, other edible goodies, and seasonal events, it’s the perfect place for a fall fun outing this apple season.